-New York is home to some of the top mountains on the East Coast—like Whiteface, Hunter, Holiday Valley, and Windham to name a few—and it’s also home to plenty of post-run places to get a good bite and a cocktail.
-From pubs and watering holes, to boutique lodges, resorts, and spas—you’re in for an epic day (and night) of eating and drinking whether you even step foot inside a pair of ski boots or not.
+New York is home to some of the top mountains on the East Coast—such as Whiteface, Hunter, Holiday Valley, and Windham—and it’s also home to plenty of post-run places to get a good bite and a cocktail.
+From pubs and watering holes to boutique hotels, lodges, resorts, and spas, you’re in for an epic day (and night) of eating and drinking whether or not you even step into a pair of ski boots.

 If you’re all about the charm when it comes to a ski holiday, look no further than the village of Ellicottville, NY for their Holiday Valley Ski Area and numerous lodging and dining offerings.
 Know a beer aficionado?
 Bring them to John Harvard’s Brew House for comfort food and 24 tap selections from Ellicottville Brewing Company, Southern Tier Brewery, and their very own John Harvard's microbrews, which are believed to be brewed according to the recipes of William Shakespeare.
 And once you tire of slopeside imbibing, you can crawl the town, hopping into Balloons on Monroe for artisanal sandwiches and wings, Gin Mill for epic onion rings, Silver Fox for their extensive wine list, Villagio for Italian specialties, or Madigans for homemade lunches, plus live entertainment.